“I decided to choose joy over fear, and brave over perfect.”

 About the Chordoma Survivorship Initiative

 Dealing with quality of life issues that have serious impacts on the well-being of patients and their family members is a common experience in our chordoma community.
 The goal of the Chordoma Survivorship Initiative is to provide you with information, support, and resources to help you get the care and assistance you need to live well during and after treatment.
-Existing resources include those listed below, with more to come in near future.
+Existing resources include those listed below, with more to come in near future

 As the initiative expands, your input will be critical to ensuring it meets your needs and the needs of our community as a whole.
 In order to learn more from you, we’ve developed a survey tailored to our community, focusing on chordoma survivorship and quality of life.
+The survey is now closed.